- The Big Sky Soul 1P is a double-wall, freestanding, 3-season solo tent available in both regular and bikepacking

 The fly pulls over the structure and attaches at each of the four corners with plastic hooks.
 Optionally you can stake the four corners for stability and guy out each side of the fly for ventilation.
 The Big Sky Soul is fully freestanding and I’ve used it this way many times, but the pitch is still better with stakes.
 They keep the door zipper taught and improve ventilation, and in wind they’re essential.

-One thing that’s slightly tricky: setting it up in the rain.
+One thing that’s slightly tricky: setting up in the rain.
 I can drape the fly over the netting as I set up the poles, but the interior gets a little wet if it’s really coming down.
 Maybe there’s some creative solution I haven’t thought of.
 If not, at least the process is very fast.

 Ventilation and Condensation

 The Big Sky Soul’s double walled design keeps it decently well ventilated, which is great in warm weather and for battling the ever-present condensation problem.
 These three features help:

 - If it’s not too wet or cold, you can secure the fly in “moon roof” mode, partially off the netting, for plenty of ventilation.